acrlakshman/facebook-speech2text-chat/README.md

 facebook-speech2text-chat
 =========================
-A facebook app created during MidWest Hackathon 2013 at UIUC, using which you can chat as you speak.
+A facebook app created during MidWest Hackathon 2013 at UIUC by facebook, using which you can chat as you speak.
 It can post on your wall whatever you tell it to post.

 How to use